-Ecosystem - Systems of plants, animals, and micro-organisms, together with the non -living components of their environment and related ecological processes, essential for the functioning of the biosphere in all its diversity.
+Ecosystem - Systems of plants, animals, and micro-organisms, together with the non-living components of their environment and related ecological processes, essential for the functioning of the biosphere in all its diversity.

-Employment Area - Areas designated in an official plan-for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices and associated retail and ancillary facilities.
+Employment Area - Areas for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices and associated retail and ancillary facilities.
 The employment area refers to the Region of Halton Employment Area as identified in Schedule B: Urban Area - Land Use Plan.